lrusso/VideoMaker/README.md

 slide006.png, 2
 ```

-- The ```input_audio.cfg``` file must contain all the audio files and how many millseconds of delay there will be for each audio file.
+- The ```input_audio.cfg``` file must contain all the audio files and how many seconds of delay there will be for each audio file.
 For example:

 ```
 music.mp3,0
-voice001.wav, 1000
+voice001.wav, 1.5
-voice002.wav, 3000
+voice002.wav, 3
-voice003.wav, 5000
+voice003.wav, 5
-voice004.wav, 7000
+voice004.wav, 7.8
 ```

 ## How to use it?